Here is some of the kit we have inhouse:

 AKG K702 headphones for mixing, several pairs of AKG K55 headphones for tracking.

-Tascam DR680 – A solid state recorder with very good preamps capable of recording up to 6 tracks simultaneously, I use this for location recording and then transfer the tracks to Logic for mixdown on return to the studio.
+Zoom F8n – A solid state recorder with very good preamps capable of recording up to 8 tracks simultaneously, I use this for location recording and then transfer the tracks to Logic for mixdown on return to the studio.
+It complements the NT-SF1 well.

 Roland Handsonic HPD15 – I am not geared up to record live drums but this electronic hand drum can be used to provide many percussion effects.

 Korg MS20 Mini – A modern recreation of a classic late ’70s analogue synthesiser.